Congratulations to our 2026 Marquee Awards Winners!

 Milena Painter, Taylor Haun, Abigayle Lundberg – Legally Blonde The Musical, Bearden High School

-Student Reporter Nominees
+Student Reporter Winners

 Daniela Hernandez – Legally Blonde The Musical, Bearden High School